Partnering with Hawai‘i teachers to develop greater creativity and imagination in the classroom

 - In the long run, greater social and emotional competence can increase students’ likelihood of high school graduation, readiness for postsecondary education, career success, positive family and work relationships, better mental health, reduced criminal behavior, and engaged citizenship (e.g., Hawkins, Kosterman, Catalano, Hill, & Abbott, 2008; Jones, Greenberg, & Crowley, 2015).

-Made possible with the generous support of
+The Merwin Creative Teaching fellowship is made possible with the generous support of

 The Merwin Conservancy is seeking additional sponsors and donors to support the pilot year of this Fellowship.
 Please consider making a donation and confirming your support of teachers across the state.